stashgg/stash-unity/Assets/Stash.Popup/README.md

 }
 ```

-When you enable browser mode, the purchase flow occurs in the isolated browser process so Stash Pay can't call your Unity callbacks directly.
-Instead, Stash Pay returns the purchase result using deeplinks, which your game can optionally listen for to determine the outcome.
+In browser mode, Stash Pay can't trigger Unity Success/Failure callbacks directly like the in-app dialog.
+Instead, the purchase result is sent back via deeplinks.
+Always implement deeplink handling alongside native callbacks to cover all use-cases.
+See section below for details.

+> **Android Note:** Some Unity projects *may* require the `androidx.browser` dependency to use Chrome Custom Tabs.
+See [Troubleshooting](#android-browser-fallback-behavior-inconsistency) section for setup instructions.

 ## Deeplinks

-Stash Pay uses the following deeplinks during browser-based checkout, as well as in situations where an external browser flow is required (For example 3DS verifications, Google Pay etc.).
-Regardless of whether you use browser mode, it is highly recommended to implement deeplink handling in your game to ensure reliable purchase result reception.
+Stash Pay uses deeplinks to return users to your game after in-app browser checkout or some external flows (e.g., 3DS, PayPal).
+Try to handle deeplinks in your game, as they are required for browser mode and sometimes needed for in-app dialogs as well.

 **Deeplink Structure:**
-Stash uses the following deeplink format for both iOS and Android:
+Stash uses the following deeplink format for successful and failed purchases:
-- `<your-scheme>://stash/purchaseSuccess` - Purchase completed successfully
+- `<your-app-scheme>://stash/purchaseSuccess` - Purchase completed successfully.
-- `<your-scheme>://stash/purchaseFailure` - Purchase failed or was cancelled
+- `<your-app-scheme>://stash/purchaseFailure` - Purchase failed.

-> **Note:** You can set your deeplink scheme in Stash Studio.
+> **Note:** You can set your app unique deeplink scheme in Stash Studio.

-**Handling Deeplinks:**
+**Handling deeplinks:**
-On Android, OpenCheckout() callbacks like OnSuccess/OnFailure are *not* triggered when using browser checkout, users complete checkout and then are redirected back to your game with a deeplink.
-It is up to you to handle the rest of the purchase logic after the deeplink is received.

-On iOS, however, you can still leverage all the usual callbacks (dismiss, success, failure) *if* you handle the incoming deeplinks and manually notify StashPayCard via `DismissSafariViewController(success: true/false)`.
-This allows you to propagate results all the way back to your original Unity callback handlers.

-**Handling deep links on iOS:**

-On iOS, listen for deep link activations in your Unity code.
-When you detect one of the Stash-specific result URLs, call `DismissSafariViewController()` with the appropriate success value.
-StashPayCard will then trigger your original OnSuccess/OnFailure callback from the OpenCheckout call.
+Configure your Unity project to handle deeplinks using the standard approach.
+If you dont use deep linking in your game already, see the official [Unity Deep Linking documentation](https://docs.unity3d.com/6000.2/Documentation/Manual/deep-linking.html).

+On iOS you must call `StashPayCard.Instance.DismissSafariViewController()` after the deeplink is recieved.
+This will dismiss the **SFSafariViewController** seamlessly, and user is returned back to the game, and you can handle the purchase outcome.
+On Android there is no need to manually dismiss the Chrome Custom Tabs and user is automatically returned to the game.

 ```csharp
 void Awake()